 You may add or cancel sections on your member invoice.
-You may also add a section at any time during the fiscal year online at e.michbar.org and click Section Membership or by submitting a section membership application for existing members.
-Newly admitted members (first two years) should use this Application to view special pricing for newly admitted attorneys.
+You may also add a section at any time during the fiscal year online at e.michbar.org and click Section Membership or by submitting a section membership application for existing members, available at . or

 Are section membership fees refundable?

 The refunding of section membership dues paid by a member who decides not to retain section membership (or who was enrolled in a section by error) is at the discretion of the section and must be approved by the section chair.

 How do I join the Paralegal/Legal Assistant Section?

 To become an affiliate member of the State Bar of Michigan and member of the Paralegal/Legal Assistant Section, download an application.
 Your application must be approved by the Paralegal/Legal Assistant Section.

 How do I join the Legal Administrators Section?

 To become an affiliate member of the State Bar of Michigan and member of the Law Practice Management & Legal Administrators Section, download an application.
 If you meet the requirements for membership, submit your application and payment to the State Bar of Michigan at the address on the form.
 Your application must be approved by the State Bar of Michigan.